LeToNode/Play2.0-CN-doc/scalaGuide/main/forms/ScalaForms.md

 ## Fill a form with initial default values

-Sometimes you’ll want to fill a form with existing values, typically for editing:
+Sometimes you’ll want to populate a form with existing values, typically for editing data:

 ```scala
 val filledForm = userForm.fill(User("Bob", 18))